Color-Kinematics Duality and Dual Conformal Symmetry for A Four-loop Form Factor in N=4 SYM: Remarks on the form factor DDCI

-Second, some topologies are special in the sense that they have different planar projections.
-This means that for any one of these special topologies, there can be more than one ways of drawing this topology on a two-dimensional plane.
-Two examples are shown in Figure~\ref{fig:triangleQleg} \footnote{Finding all planar projections of a topology is equivalent to drawing all possible planar cubic diagrams (neglecting the $q$-leg) and then inserting the operator, of which the location is possibly interior of the planar diagram.}.
-Different planar projections have distinct parametrizations and will give different results after applying the special conformal transformation $\delta_{q}$.
-As a result, to check the DDCI, it is important to distinguish contributions from different planar projections and to include them all|usually one finds all planar projections and distributes the integrand equally among them.
+First, in contrast to the amplitudes DDCI \cite{Bern:2018oao, Chicherin:2018wes}, the DDCI symmetry for form factors does not hold diagrammatically one-by-one.
+Only after summing over all the diagrams and their permutations can we show that the symmetry holds.
+In other words, the form factor integrand should be regarded as a whole object to satisfy the dual conformal symmetry.
+From the point of view of the integral expressions, this new feature (comparing to the amplitude case) is related to the fact that the loop momenta have higher powers for the sub-loops involving the $q$-leg, and this has its physical origin from the insertion of color-singlet operator for the form factor.

-We have explicitly checked that the DDCI symmetry is valid for three-point form factors up to four loops, and we stress that the symmetry will not be affected by the free parameters in CK-dual integrands.
+Another point worth mentioning is that some topologies require extra attention.
+These are topologies that have different planar projections, \emph{i.e.}, there are multiple ways of drawing a given topology on a two-dimensional plane without lines crossing\footnote{Finding all planar projections of a topology is equivalent to drawing all possible planar cubic diagrams (neglecting the $q$-leg) and then inserting the operator $q$-leg.
+The location of the $q$-leg can be inside the planar diagram.}.
+Two such four-loop topologies are shown in Figure~\ref{fig:triangleQleg} \footnote{For one-, two- and three-loop integrands, after taking the limit $q^2\rightarrow0$, there exists ways of organizing results in terms of diagrams with unique planar projections.
+However, this can not be achieved for the four-loop case.}.